Planet Nine May Not Exist, Says New Theory On The Strange Objects In The Kuiper Belt

 — Phys.org (@physorg_com) June 4, 2018

-Although their theory does breathe fresh air into these objects’ mystery, after scientists looking for Planet Nine over the past couple of years have consistently come up empty handed, it does, however, fail to explain why these “detached objects” are all titled in the same way, on the same 30-degree downward angle.
+Although their theory does breathe fresh air into these objects’ mystery, after scientists looking for Planet Nine over the past couple of years have consistently come up empty-handed, it does, however, fail to explain why these “detached objects” are all titled in the same way, on the same 30-degree downward angle.

 “Planet Nine explains this really well, and we do not,” admits Madigan.